How Can I Make My Old Surround Speakers Wireless?

 So because we like to make things simple here, we’ll only focus on the surround speakers since the front speakers are already in front of the room and should be out of the way by default.

 However if you’re only using 2 speakers ie. stereo, then this guide will be applicable for you as well.

 A wireless speaker kit is a kit that includes a transmitter and receiver that enables wireless functionality for otherwise passive speakers.

 It basically allows you to make your speakers “wireless” in a sense since they wouldn’t have to be connected to the main source device, your receiver.

-However things could quickly become confusing when you realize there’s an abundance of options available all with different functionalities, capabilities etc,
+Things could quickly become confusing too when you realize there’s an abundance of options available all with different functionalities, capabilities etc.

 So to make it easy, here’s what to consider when choosing one along with ultimately, my top recommendation & what we’ll actually be using for this guide.